RealTreasury/bank-cre-exposure/README.md

 ## Market Data

 The report can also display market indicators sourced from the Federal Reserve's FRED service.
 To enable this feature you need a FRED API key.
 Register for a key at [fred.stlouisfed.org](https://fred.stlouisfed.org/).
 Once obtained, set the value of `API_CONFIG.FRED_API_KEY` in `index.html`.

+Because the FRED API does not send the required CORS headers, the request must be proxied through a small serverless function.
+Host a simple endpoint (for example with Netlify Functions or Vercel) that forwards the request to FRED and returns the JSON response.
+Update `fetchMarketData` to call this proxy path (e.g. `/api/fred`).

 # bank-cre-exposure